yuhezhang-ai/triton-augment/README.md

 **Best speedup when:**
 - Large images (600×600+) or large batches
-- These operations are your bottleneck: crop, flip, brightness, contrast, saturation, normalize
+- Data augmentations are your bottleneck

 **Stick with Torchvision only if:**
 - Small images (< 256×256) on high-end GPUs (A100+)